Adv-R-Programming/Adv-R-Reader/content/class_worksheets/23_adv_git/_index.en.md

 </div>

+Name your branch “<YOUR NAME>\_worksheet”.
+Make sure that “Sync branch with remote” is checked and click the “create” button.
+You will now be on your own branch within the project!

+Whatever changes and commits you make will now be saved to this branch, rather than `main`.
+Stay on this branch until I tell you to switch back.

 ### Modifying a Shared File

 While working on separate files is fine, if you are working on a project